kaputnikGo/PilferShush_Scanner/README.md

 Test application for researching methods of discovering use of audio beacons.
 Proper for Android Studio build/release

+ TODO:
+ - unravel the bufferscan/magnitude scan to enable proper write to file

 # 2018 Kaputnik Go